the truth about habits is that it is about the skill to form habits not the habit itself

 Kind of.
 But not really.

-Some days, well, it seems impossible.
+Some days, well, it’ll seem impossible.

 But here’s the thing: your mind gets stronger.
 You learn how to start and stop habits.

-What if we stopped looking at each individual habit as the goal, but started looking at the ability to create or destroy habits as the goal: the skill of habit formation or habit destruction.
+What if we stopped looking at each individual habit as the goal, but started looking at the ability to create or destroy them as the goal: the skill of habit formation or habit destruction.

 Each day I continue on my path of self-improvement, I come to the same conclusion: it’s all in the mind.
 It’s all training.